The Economic & Human Cost of Extreme Heat: Thousands of Deaths, Billions of Dollars

-But a new plan unveiled by President Biden in September is on course to change that.
-Recognizing the impact of heat related dangers on workers, President Biden says he’s committed to get federal heat protections for workers in place.
+US President Biden announced a plan in 2021 to try to change that.
+Recognizing the impact of heat-related dangers on workers, President Biden says he’s committed to getting federal heat protections for workers in place.

 The investigation accused OSHA of failing to protect workers by not adopting a national heat standard strategy and refusing to regulate companies whose workers have died on the job.
 The report details some of these life-and-death working conditions:

 “For at least a dozen companies, it wasn’t the first time their workers succumbed to heat.
 One worker collapsed and died after repeatedly complaining about the heat; another died after hauling 20 tons of trash for nearly 10 hours.
 In some instances, employees died after not having ample water and scheduled shade breaks.
 Many died within their first week on the job.”

 With the White House’s new commitment to create a federal heat standard to protect workers, OSHA will have another chance to improve its regulatory efforts and enforce new laws both protecting workers and penalizing businesses that refuse to comply.

 In July 2023 that President Biden asked the Department of Labor (DOL) to issue the first-ever Hazard Alert for heat which provides for the DOL to ramp up enforcement to protect workers from extreme heat.
 Scheduled for late 2023, the White House also announced a gathering of state, local, Tribal, and Territorial leaders—who are managing the lived impacts of climate change every day—for a White House Summit on Building Climate Resilient Communities.

 The Columbia/NPR investigation found that workers of color are dying at higher rates than white workers.